NERC-CEH/datalab/docs/src/admin-tutorials/first-login/README.md

-# Logging in for the first time to Datalabs as an admin
+# Logging in for the first time

-In this tutorial you will log into a new instance of DataLabs for the first time and learn how to perform basic activities.
+In this tutorial you will log into a new instance of DataLabs for the first time and learn how to perform basic administration activities.

 When setting up a new instance of DataLabs it's useful to familiarise yourself with the various functions.